 The College Funding Coach Is Here to Help

 As a CCFS® (Certified College Funding Specialist), I can help you evaluate your financial aid award letters.
-If something doesn’t look right, I will show you how to get on the phone with the college’s financial aid office and negotiate a better deal.
+If something doesn’t look right, I will show you how to work with the college’s financial aid office and get a better deal.
 Click to Schedule a free zoom call with me to answer all your college funding questions.
 With just one phone call, you may be able to save your family considerable money on your college expenses.